List of Serbian NBA players

 Nikola Jokić is the Serbian player with most NBA honours and is the first Serb, and only the third European, to win the NBA Most Valuable Player Award.
 In 2022, Jokić was named the NBA MVP for the second year in a row, becoming the 13th player to win the award in consecutive seasons, as well as the second European player to win the award more than once, joining Giannis Antetokounmpo.
+In 2024, Jokić became the first non-American player to win the MVP award three times.
+In 2023, he became the first Serbian to be named Finals MVP.